Welcome to this hands-on Ekrin B37 review. We’re excited to share our personal experience with this surprisingly good massage gun.

 It’s just about the perfect size we might say.
 For a full-scale massage gun it doesn’t feel as bulky as some of the industry massage guns we’ve used before.
-We’ve tested some power-drill shape guns that are way heavier (Hypervolt and Legiral feel a bit dense in comparison).
+We’ve tested some power-drill shape guns that are way heavier (Hypervolt 2 Pro and Theragun Pro feel a bit dense in comparison).

 We were really impressed by the handle on this gun.
 Instead of staying with the industry standard of T-shaped massage guns, Ekrin went with a unique 15-degree angled handle.

 This we might say is the standout genius of this device (at least by just looking at it).
 Many of the straight or T-shaped massage guns we have used tend to put so much tension on our wrists that we can barely even get a 3-minute session without having to stop.